 Nina was at that time living on the Kahnewake Mohawk reserve near Montreal, where her doctor husband was administering to the First Nations community.
 She fled the German occupation of Yugoslavia during World War II, first with Jagoda to Korčula in the Adriatic and then to the United Nations refugee camp at El Shatt in the Sinai, where she joined 20,000 displaced Yugoslavs.
 There, a Red Cross nurse introduced Nina to Black Lamb and Grey Falcon.
 Opening the book, she immediately identified herself in the pages.

 The Bulbul’s story is even more astonishing than that.
 A refugee narrative written by Mira Altarac in 2008 corroborates Cohen’s research to fill out Nina’s biography.
-Before the war Nina had been married to her own uncle, Braco Poljokan (whom West names as Selim while missing the fact that he was Nina’s blood relation, describing him approvingly as “a god sculpted by a primitive people…”) before fleeing the Nazis.
-While sheltering in Korčula, the childless Nina left her husband and was relocated to the Sinai.
-(A separate refugee narrative by Dr. Jacob Altaras reports that Poljokan was part of an Emigration Committee set up by the Jewish community of Split to help refugees flee Nazi occupation.)
+Before the war Nina had been married to her own uncle, Isak “Braco” Poljokan (whom West names as Selim while missing the fact that he was Nina’s blood relation, describing him approvingly as “a god sculpted by a primitive people…”) before fleeing the Nazis.
+They were divorced in Zagreb before she fled Split.
+A separate refugee narrative by Dr. Jacob Altaras reports that Poljokan was part of an Emigration Committee set up by the Jewish community of Split to help refugees flee Nazi occupation and later died in partisan action in 1944.

-In El Shatt, Nina met Dr. Vučković, whose own wife had just committed suicide by throwing herself into the Suez Canal, leaving him with their two small children.
-They married and the new family finally settled in Canada.
-Nina lived on the reserve and in Montreal for 30 years before her death in 1986.
+In El Shatt, Nina met Dr. Vukasin Vučković, whose own wife had just committed suicide by throwing herself into the Suez Canal, leaving him with their two small children.
+They married and after a few years wandering Europe seeking asylum, the new family finally settled in Canada.
+Vukasin died in 1974 while Nina lived on the reserve and in Montreal for 30 years before her death in 1986.

 West lingers in Sarajevo and visits Ilidža, Trebević, Travnik, Jajce, and Jezero.
 These smaller towns serve as backdrop for her dramatic retelling of the assassination of Austrian Archduke Franz Ferdinand and his wife Sophie by Gavrilo Princip—the most consequential individual act of the 20th century.